Your borrowing power for a Dutch mortgage in 2022

 For example: If €50,000 of your bid comes from your own savings, then your LTVR is only 85%.

-By offering to pay more of your own contribution towards your house, you actually reduce your monthly costs, your risk category, and in turn, your interest rate.
+By offering to pay more of your own contribution towards your house, you reduce your monthly costs, your risk category, and in turn, your interest rate.
 Ta-da!
-You would have higher borrowing power
+That gives you higher borrowing power

-As we all know, energy in the Netherlands is getting (much) more expensive.
+As we all know, energy in the Netherlands is expensive.
 Henk from Expat Mortgages has seen how this interacts with the housing market.

-“We see a lot of people looking for sustainable measures to reduce energy costs and be less dependent on, for example, gas.”
+“We see a lot of people looking for sustainable measures to reduce energy costs and be less dependent on, for example, gas,” he tells us.

 Not only are sustainable housing options a good move to consider when you already own a home, but also when you’re looking to buy one.